zaneschepke/fdroid/setup.md

     https://raw.githubusercontent.com/xarantolus/fdroid/main/fdroid/repo?fingerprint=080898AE4309AECEB58915E43A4B7C4A3E2CDA40C91738E2C02F58339AB2FBD7

 You should of course replace the username in the URL.
 This is the URL your users should add to the F-Droid client.
 You can also generate a QR code for this URL.

+### Icons

+For the repository store icon (if you would like it to not be the auto generated QR), make sure to add the `icon.png` (assuming this has not been changed to a custom filename in the config.yml) file to the root of the `fdroid` folder as well as to the `fdroid/repo/icons` folder.
+It must be in both places to bypass a bug in the fdroid-server code.

+For app icons, metascoop will not automatically get app icons from your repository.
+App icons must be manually added (both `icon.png` and `featureGraphic.png`) to the following folder `/fdroid/repo/<your_app_package_name>`